What is a Home Sleep Study?

 • Car crashes

 Do you need HST?
 Not everyone should have HST.
-While HST is used to diagnose OSA, some sleep disorders would be better evaluated in the Keokuk County Hospital and Clinics (KCHC) Sleep Lab located adjacent to the hospital.
+While HST is used to diagnose OSA, some sleep disorders would be better evaluated in the Keokuk County Hospital & Clinics (KCHC) Sleep Lab located adjacent to the hospital.
 HST is primarily used to diagnose OSA.
 Your health care provider will help determine if a HST is right for you.

 What should I do the day of my HST?